Martin Wolf: ‘Democracy will fail if we don’t think as citizens’ - Businessday NG

 This is where the idea of “rigged capitalism” is relevant.
 One aspect of this is the inordinate growth of finance.
 Another is the shift towards the maximisation of shareholder value as the sole goal of companies and the associated tendency to reward management by reference to the price of stocks.

-Another aspect is the decline in competition, documented for the US by Thomas Philippon in his book .
+Another aspect is the decline in competition, documented for the US by Thomas Philippon in his book The Great Reversal.
 Also relevant is tax avoidance, notably by corporations.
 US multinationals have been allowed to report a huge proportion of their foreign profits in small, low-tax jurisdictions.
 Such opportunities and many others in different areas are not just being exploited.
 They are being actively created, through lobbying.

 However convenient it is to blame foreigners, they are not the guilty parties.
 Trade, especially the sudden expansion of manufactured imports from China in the first decade of this century, generated local shocks.
 Yet Harvard economist Elhanan Helpman concludes a review of the literature by stating that “globalisation in the form of foreign trade and offshoring has not been a large contributor to rising inequality”.